xd009642/tarpaulin/README.md

         --doc                    Test only this library's documentation
         --dump-traces            Log tracing events and save to a json file.
 Also, enabled when --debug is used --examples               Test all examples
+        --follow-exec            Follow executed processes capturing coverage information if they're part of your project.
         --force-clean            Adds a clean stage to work around cargo bugs that may affect coverage results -f, --forward                Forwards unexpected signals to test.
 Tarpaulin will still take signals it is expecting.
         --frozen                 Do not update Cargo.lock or any caches